 As is often the case in a small town, Union Grove doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Union Grove with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.66% of adults in Union Grove have a bachelor's degree or advanced degree.
+The citizens of Union Grove are slightly less educated than the national average of 21.84% for the average city or town: 13.66% of adults in Union Grove have a bachelor's degree or advanced degree

 The per capita income in Union Grove in 2022 was $33,859, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $135,436 for a family of four.
 However, Union Grove contains both very wealthy and poor people as well.